Summer Conference Services

 - Individual Payment

 Participants register for housing and meals as individuals.
-The Division of Housing and Food Service processes registrations and payments, and sends confirmation for reservation requests received at least two weeks prior to the conference.
+University Housing and Dining processes registrations and payments, and sends confirmation for reservation requests received at least two weeks prior to the conference.
 Full payment is made by individuals at time of reservation.
 A processing fee of $50 is charged for cancellations or no-shows.
 Any charges for the conference beyond individual housing registrations (i.e. damages, catering, a/v technician) will be billed to the conference.

 - Central Billing